 The Birth of the Zero

-Later, in the 2nd century C.E., Ptolemy used the Greek letter omicron, which looks like an “O,” in fact, to denote “nothing.”
+Later, in the 2nd century CE, Ptolemy used the Greek letter omicron, which looks like an “O,” to denote “nothing.”
 So this is the symbol for zero, the “0” that we see—the circle.
-But I want to make it very clear that Ptolemy did not view this as a number, but merely as the idea of nothing.
+Ptolemy did not view this as a number, but merely as the idea of nothing.
 But you can see, again, that these things were slowly coming together.
-Zero as a number really occurred in India, most likely.
+Zero as a number occurred in India, most likely.

-By the 7th century, the Indian astronomer Bhramagupta offered a treatment of negative numbers and actually understood zero as a number, not just as a placeholder.
-In fact, he actually studied 0 divided by 0, and 1 divided by 0, and he decided erroneously that 0 divided by 0 equals 0 but just didn’t know what to conclude about 1 divided by 0.
+By the 7th century, the Indian astronomer Bhramagupta offered a treatment of negative numbers and understood zero as a number, not just as a placeholder.
+He actually studied 0 divided by 0, and 1 divided by 0, and he decided erroneously that 0 divided by 0 equals 0 but just didn’t know what to conclude about 1 divided by 0.

-Here again we see a couple of things.
+Here again, we see a couple of things.
 First of all, we know today that we can’t divide by 0.
-If we divide by 0, it does not yield a number, so we leave the realm of number.
-So we can’t do that—no dividing by 0—and we learn that in school.
-But we also see a wonderful thing.
-Bhramagupta, this very important, great mind, was making a mistake, again—something that is to be celebrated rather than to feel embarrassed about.
-He didn’t get it quite right.
-That’s okay; his contributions were enormous.
-So finally, humankind expanded its view of number to actually include and embrace zero.
+If we divide by 0, it does not yield a number—something we learn in school, so we leave the realm of the number.
+But we also see a wonderful development.
+Bhramagupta, this important, great mind, had made a mistake—something that is to be celebrated rather than to feel embarrassed about.
+While he didn’t get it quite right, his contributions were enormous.
+Finally, humankind had expanded its view of the number to include and embrace zero.

 From Empty to Nothing to Zero

-A few words about this “nothing” number in terms of language: from the 6th to the 8th centuries, in Sanskrit there was “sun-yah,” which meant “empty,” to represent zero as we think of it.
-By the 9th century, in Arabic there was “sigh-fr.”
+A few words about this “nothing” number in terms of language: From the 6th to the 8th centuries, in Sanskrit there was “sun-yah,” which meant “empty,” to represent zero as we think of it.
+By the 9th century, in Arabic, there was “sigh-fr.”
 By 13th-century Latin, there was “zef-ear-e-um.”
 From 14th-century Italian there was “zef-ear-row.”
 By 15th-century English, we have “zero.”
-So we can see the evolution of just that word.
+Here we can see the slow evolution of that word.